 Unfortunately, less than fifteen months later, at the start of the seventh grade, I started my first diet.
 My pubescent body was sticking out too much and I needed to change it.
 I wanted the boys to like me.
 I wanted to simply “fit in” and be liked.
 The rule was still there – the problem is you and your body.
 Boys don’t like girls in bodies like yours.

 Soon, these struggles with my body bled into other rules and standards.
-If my body wasn’t good enough, I though the next best thing was my brain.
+If my body wasn’t good enough, I thought the next best thing was my brain.
 Enter in a new rule – perfect grades are a must.
 When in the work world as an adult, it meant obtaining an “Exceeds” on my performance rating each year.
 The rule was that you must achieve at all costs, to prove you are worthy.
 I lived with the belief about my body and my worth for years as an adult.

 Thankfully, I have been on a self-love journey for over four years now and I am breaking down these old rules that no longer serve me.
 I am coming up with a new set of rules and standards.
 I had to re-wire my brain so that these new set of rules and standards could take shape.
 It takes time and patience, and A LOT of grace!
 You can do this too.
 These old beliefs are no longer serving you.
 Let’s work together to re-wire your brain and thought patterns.
 It’s time to show this world just how worthy you are.
 Let’s start with you first!